DIY Bug Zapper Circuit Projects for Eliminating Insects

 (bridge rectifiers operation)

-• Bringing the output terminals of the 2uF capacitor at closer distances makes the electric power in the capacitor break down the air barrier.
-It’ll then arc crossway the terminal gap as a flying spark.
+• Bringing the output terminals of the 2uF capacitor closer together causes the electric power in the capacitor to break down the air barrier.
+The capacitor’s electric current will then arc across the terminal gap as a flying spark.

-• Consequently, it’ll stop for a moment until the capacitor recharges enough to produce another spark.
+• Consequently, it’ll stop until the capacitor recharges enough to produce another spark.

-• Apply this circuit on a mosquito swatter but remember to;
+• Apply this circuit on a mosquito swatter,r but remember to;

-• Connect or tie the 2uF capacitor’s end terminals crossway the external and internal bat mesh layers.
+• Connect or tie the 2uF capacitor’s end terminals across the external and internal bat mesh layers.

-• Weave and tightly position the metal mesh layers over a solid plastic frame at distances apart from each other.
-It’ll prevent sparking.
+• Weave and tightly position the metal mesh layers over a solid plastic frame at a distance from each other to prevent sparking.

 • Finally, if a mosquito flies over, the swatter bridges it between the metal meshes, and the high voltage emission conduction follows.
 It instantly kills the insect with the spark.